Does the Highway Code need amending as the Department of Transport proposes?

 However, the proposals by the Department of Transport miss the point, yes vulnerable road users need protection, but would it not be safer to introduce tests?
 Obviously set down by experienced cyclists and horse riders.
 That way those who have decided to use the roads have a code of conduct to follow as car drivers, motorcyclists and lorry drivers do.

-Young cyclists could have courses before they embark upon public roads, then adult courses and not forgetting the older generation.
+Some young cyclists could have courses before they embark upon public roads, then adult courses and not forgetting the older generation.
 All of whom would require varying degrees of training.
 Then a licence issued.

 Drivers are already taught to be aware of hazards, but you cannot always anticipate the actions of a cyclist who has taken to 2 wheels for the first time since childhood.